dohnud/HLMWadEditor/HLMWadEdtitor/docs/index.md

 > Shoutouts to muster128 for the patched [Explorer](https://github.com/muster128/HLMWadExplorer/releases/tag/1.2) that kickstarted the Editor project

-As stated in the about section, this program allowed us to view and replace the games internal files laying the defining and laying the foundation for the way Hotline Miami 2 mods are made.
+As stated in the about section, this program allowed us to view and replace the games internal files laying the defining and laying the foundation for Hotline Miami 2 modding.
 *permenantly stuck in light mode.*